Naveen-KumarJ/tummytaxi-food-delivery-app/README.md

 * Browse food menu with categories
 * Add to cart, place order, and track status
 * Admin dashboard to manage orders and food items
-* Order history and delivery address management
+* Order history
+* Payment gateway integration with Razorpay

 ---